 Doing your research first could not only mean that something unexpected is less likely to happen, it also means that if it does you may be better able to deal with the situation.

-Before you travel or even before you decide on your destination you should research the health risks, research the local laws and customs and check the latest travel advice from the Foreign and Commonwealth Office.
+Before you travel or even before you decide on your destination you should research the health risks, research the local laws and customs and check the latest travel advice from the Foreign, Commonwealth & Development Office.

 Research the health risk

 Health risks when travelling will vary depending on where you are going, your medical history, your length of stay and what activities you intend to take part in whilst you are away.

 Here are some of the things you should consider before you travel or, if you have existing medical conditions, before you choose your holiday destination.

 - Are you fit to travel to your chosen destination?
 Think about the length of the flight, the climate and landscape when you get there.
 Talk to your doctor or a health professional if you are unsure how you would cope.

 - Should you have any vaccinations before you go?
 Find out at www.fitfortravel.nhs.uk.
 It is recommended that you consult with your General Practitioner or Practice Nurse 6-8 weeks in advance of travel.
 They will assess your particular health risks before recommending vaccines and /or antimalarial tablets.

 - What medical essentials should you take with you?
 Think about what medical supplies you might need when you are away, for example, prescription medication, sun screen, insect repellent, anti-diarrhoea pills, antihistamines and a first aid kit.
 For more information about what should be in your holiday medical kit read our article.
 Medical essentials, what to take with you on holiday.